krishnagopika/Pretraining/Programming.md

 END
 ```
 3. CASE: It is used to execute squeunces based in conditions.
 All the conditions are mutually excusive.
+In programming languages we have similar syntax for `switch`.

 ```
 CASE expression OF